kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 | 17          | 2020-01-01 01:00:00+00 |
 | 31          | 2020-01-01 02:00:00+00 |

-To achieve what we want we need to group by just the date of the row.
-We can use `date_trunc` function in PostgreSQL to truncate a timestamp up to part of the timestamp like `day`, `month`, `hour`, and etc.
+The initial query we wrote, its grouping by datetime instead of date.
+To achieve what we want, we need to group by just the date of the row.

+To do that, We can use `date_trunc` function in PostgreSQL to truncate a timestamp up to part of the timestamp like `day`, `month`, `hour`, and etc _(For the full options, refer [here][0])_.

 ```sql
 SELECT sum(count) as total_count, date_trunc('day', start_at) as date